LucianoCirino/MHWI-LedgeLBG/README.md

 | Primary Ammo        | The name of the primary damaging ammo.
 To begin the LLBG loop, have this ammo selected and either climb a ledge or fall off one.
 This is also the only ammo type you should be reloading. |
 | FPS Dip Reload      | If enabled, script drops your framerate when you need to reload in order to stop ledge bouncing and and allow you to fall.
 This gives the script the ability to go for spare-shots on the last bullet in the magazine.
 Framerate dipping also gives you the ability to use rapid-fire ammo as your primary ammo by giving it a method of unsticking from the ledge when required to reload.
 Currently, this option remains as a relic of my testing, leave it unchecked. |

+>[!NOTE]
->note: FPS Dip Reloads on fast and medium bounce speed ammos actually makes your last shot 51ms slower than if you assumed you needed a reload, so if you don't spare-shot on the last shot, this option is actually slower.
+> FPS Dip Reloads on fast and medium bounce speed ammos actually makes your last shot 51ms slower than if you assumed you needed a reload, so if you don't spare-shot on the last shot, this option is actually slower.

 ### 🕹️ Script Controls
 |      Option      |                   Description                         |